zeindevs/zeindevs/README.md

 **Talking about Personal Stuffs:**

-- 💻 I’m a solo Developer;
+- 💻 I’m a Full-stack Developer;
 - 🌱 I'm improving my skills in React and Microservices;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@zeindevs](https://www.linkedin.com/in/zeindevs/);